-Type the number of transactions to run when validating the selected script.
+Transactions: Type the number of transactions to run when validating the selected script.
 Compuware recommends one transaction for script validation.

-Start

-Click the Start button to begin script validation.
+Start: Click to begin script validation.
 Player messages will display below.

-Abort

-Click the Abort button to stop all virtual users immediately.
+Abort: Click to stop all virtual users immediately.

-Exit

-Click the Exit button to exit the load test gracefully, when each virtual user is finished.
+Exit: Click to exit the load test gracefully, when each virtual user is finished.

-Debug Data

-Select this check box to have the Player display a debug message indicating which command the script is executing and to generate WWW replay log files.
+Debug Data: Select this check box to have the Player display a debug message indicating which command the script is executing and to generate WWW replay log files.